-The total pension liability as of May 31, 2020 was determined by an actuarial valuation as of December 31, 2019.
+The total pension liability as of May 31, 2021 was determined by an actuarial valuation as of December 31, 2020.

-Actuarial Assumptions-The total pension liability in the December 31, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Assumptions-The total pension liability in the December 31, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Actuarial Cost Method: Entry Age Normal
+Actuarial Cost Method: Entry Age Normal Inflation: 2.25% Salary Scale: None assumed

-Inflation: 2.25%

-Salary Scale: None assumed

-Mortality rates were based on the RP-2014 Healthy Annuitant Total Mortality Table rolled back to 2006, using MP-2018 improvement scale on a fully generational basis.
+Mortality rates were based on the RP-2014 Healthy Annuitant Total Mortality Table without projection for mortality improvement.

-Discount Rate-The discount rate used to measure the total pension liability was 3.26%.
-This was the S&P Municipal Bond 20 Year High Grade Rate Index yield to maturity as of December 31, 2019.
+Discount Rate-The discount rate used to measure the total pension liability was 1.93%.
+This was the S&P Municipal Bond 20 Year High Grade Rate Index yield to maturity as of December 31, 2020.